Shannon Airport non-official guide brings you everything you need to know about Shannon Airport from live arrivals to transportation options.

 One of the three most important airports in Ireland, Shannon Airport has a long history of transatlantic service.
 Originally an important refuelling stop for flights bound for North America, it has since developed into both an important regional hub and a strategic last stop for savvy passengers capitalising on the US pre-screening facilities for international passengers.

-Today, Shannon Airport serves around 1.75 million passengers every year.
+Today, Shannon Airport serves over 1.75 million passengers every year.
 The main carriers here are Aer Lingus and Ryanair, and they are backed by several US-based airlines and a network of charter routes connecting to holiday destinations in across Europe, the Canaries and the Balearics.

 The nearest tourist-oriented city is Limerick, famous for King John’s castle and a lively night scene.
 Other entertainment options are nearby in Ennis.